mward2020/ai-case-study/README.md

     - swing speed
     - angle of attack
     - club path and face orientation at time of impact.

     With this information, we get four points of data for 250,000 swings and you get 1,000,000 data points.

 - AI Face Optimization: AI allows Callaway to test tens of thousand virtual prototypes instead of being limited to the less-than-10 physical prototypes.
 - Micro deflections: With AI Smart Face technology, micro deflections are activated upon impact helping to optimize launch and spin on off-center shots.
 The result is (as mentioned) a sweet spot not just in the center, but essentially all over the face.

 ### Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing; you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

-As mentioned, Callaway's AI Smart Face technology, which leverages real golfer swing data combined with AI, creates club face prototypes that generate speed and consistency with tight dispersion into target areas (the middle of the fairway or green), while promoting optimized ball flight and forgiveness.
+As mentioned, Callaway's AI Smart Face technology, which leverages real golfer swing data combined with AI, creates club face prototypes that generate speed and consistency with tight dispersion into target areas (the middle of the fairway, green, etc.), while promoting optimized ball flight and forgiveness.

 So the question remains: How exactly is Callaway using AI to inform the build process of its equipment?
 What technologies are they using, and how does the process work?